Democracy

 If:

-then work to get your jurisdiction to adopt instant-runoff / preferential / ranked-choice voting RCV (at Yang2020.com) as used in Maine and 11 🇺🇸 USA cities, or maybe 2-4-11 states and 33 cities or counties in the 🇺🇸 USA, replacing the winner-takes-all / single-winner plurality / first-past-the-post electoral system currently existing in most of our States, with all of its flaws described above.
+then work to get your jurisdiction to adopt instant-runoff / preferential voting / ranked-choice voting RCV as used in Maine and 11 🇺🇸 USA cities, or maybe 2-4-11 states and 33 cities or counties in the 🇺🇸 USA, replacing the winner-takes-all / single-winner plurality / first-past-the-post electoral system currently existing in most of our States, with all of its flaws described above.

 Ranked-Choice Voting RCV is Solution 2 in the Gehl-Porter election-reform trifecta, as listed in radio podcast Freakonomics episode 356 at 44m15s 🔊︎ audio